KID M : Metropolis + Kid A

 there are others ("vultures") eager to take his place

-(GREED) has taken him out and the
+the bigger fish (GREED) has taken him out and the

 big fish don't care.
 What was the fuss about?
 Oh well.
 Let's get back to making